privacyguides/privacyguides.org/collections/_evergreen/linux-desktop.md

 ##### Secure Boot
 Consider following section [21](https://madaidans-insecurities.github.io/guides/linux-hardening.html#physical-security) on Madaidan's [hardening guide](https://madaians-insecurities.github.io/guides/linux-hardening.html#identifiers).

-By default, UEFI secure boot on Linux distributions is rather in effective.
+By default, UEFI secure boot on Linux distributions is rather ineffective.
 Besides the problems mentioned in Madaidan's guide as only the chainloader (shim), the boot loader (GRUB), and the kernel are verified.
 The initramfs is often left unverified, unencrypted, and open up the window for an [evil maid](https://en.wikipedia.org/wiki/Evil_maid_attack) attack.

 This problem could be reduced by either [combinding the kernel, initramfs, and microcode](https://wiki.archlinux.org/title/Unified_Extensible_Firmware_Interface/Secure_Boot) into a signed EFI stub or by encrypting the `/boot` partition.
 If you are using openSUSE, your `/boot` partition should be encrypted by default should you enable drive encrytion.